 - Development of Modern Locomotive Boilers.

-Almost every type of locomotive boiler is described including the vertical Sentinel boiler and even Bullied’s Leader boiler.
+Almost every type of locomotive boiler is described including the vertical Sentinel boiler and even Bulleid’s Leader boiler.
 So too, almost every boiler fitting is described.

 Methodology for the design of both rivetted and welded construction is covered based largely on BS 2790, the British Standard for locomotive boilers.
 However, since all references to locomotive boilers waa removed from the 1989 edition of the Standard, Alan has based his design rules on the 1969/1973 editions (with some later updates).